cirode/zendesk-code-challenge-2020-03-25/README.md

 docker-compose run --rm app
 ```

-This will boot you into bash, ensuring the correct pathing and libs are installed.
+This will boot you into bash, ensuring the correct pathing and libs are installed ( via poetry ).
 `NOTE: It takes a moment to install the libs into the docker container on boot.
 Please be patient here :)`

 Once in the environment, the repository on your local files sytem will be available to you mounted under "/application"